 A simple change of name of one partner which has no impact on its legal status is not treated as a partnership change issue and thus does not require a formal request for change procedure.
-Nevertheless, the change of name of a partner must be officially communicated to the joint secretariat (e.g. by updating the contact details of the partner concerned in the progress report).
+Nevertheless, the change of name of a partner must be officially communicated to the joint secretariat (e.g. by updating the name of the partner in the contact details module in iOLF).